• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: Place the butter, sugar, broken-up milk and dark chocolate (and cocoa powder if using) in a microwaveable bowl.
+One: Place the butter, sugar, broken-up milk, and dark chocolate (and cocoa powder if using) in a microwaveable bowl.
 Microwave in 40-second bursts, stirring in between until fully melted.

 Two: Stir in the crushed digestives, marshmallows, and mini eggs.

 Three: Press into a 20cm baking tin lined with cling film.
 Use the back of a heavy metal spoon to really compact it down.
-Place in the fridge for 20 minutes.
+Place it in the fridge for 20 minutes.

 Four: For the topping, melt the white chocolate in the microwave (in 40-second bursts again), cool for a few minutes, then spread over the rocky road base.
-Scatter over chopped mini eggs and halved frozen creme eggs.
+Scatter over the chopped mini eggs and halved frozen creme eggs.
 Chill overnight until set, before cutting into squares.

 Step by step photo instructions for making Easter rocky road.